diogosimao/b2blue-test/README.md

-# Your App
+# b2blue-test

-The goal of your app.
+The goal is the get csv file via web page, parse it and get provide a page for graphics.

 ## Getting Started